shreyas-chigurupati07/Sliding_mode_controller/README.md

 ### Part 1: Trajectory Generation

-I generated a polynomial trajectory of magnitude 5 for the x, y, and z directions.
+Generated a polynomial trajectory of magnitude 5 for the x, y, and z directions.
 The drone has to reach specific waypoints in a given time frame, starting from the origin (0,0,0).

 ### Part 2: Controller Design

-I used the given equations of motion to design a boundary layer sliding mode control law.
+Used the given equations of motion to design a boundary layer sliding mode control law.
 The controller is designed for each of the generalized coordinates (z, φ, θ, ψ) to ensure the drone follows the desired trajectory.

 ### Part 3: Simulation and Evaluation

-I wrote a Python script that uses ROS and Gazebo to simulate the performance of the Crazyflie 2.0 quadrotor.
+Wrote a Python script that uses ROS and Gazebo to simulate the performance of the Crazyflie 2.0 quadrotor.
 The code initializes a ROS node and subscribes to the relevant topics to obtain real-time odometry data.

 ## Tuning Parameters

-I adjusted the tuning parameters for optimal performance.
+Adjusted the tuning parameters for optimal performance.
 The parameters and their effects are as follows:

 - K(z): Affects the controller for z.
 Value used = 13.
 - K(phi): Affects the controller for φ.
 Value used = 180.